susumuota/minimal-image-viewer/README.md

 Right click `minimal-image-viewer.app` and `Open`.

+OK.

 ### Setup GitHub Actions to build binaries for macOS, Windows and Linux

 - https://dev.to/erikhofer/build-and-publish-a-multi-platform-electron-app-on-github-3lnd

-Create a `build.yaml` to automatically build binaries on push to the main branch and pull requests.
+Create a `.github/workflows/build.yaml` to automatically build binaries on push to the main branch and pull requests.

 - `.github/workflows/build.yaml`